Contact us

 Obtaining an enforceable title

-In the absence of an enforceable title (judgment, notarial loan, etc.), our firm ensures the procedure before the civil and commercial courts to have the existence of your debt recognized and to obtain an enforceable title prior to the enforcement measures.
+In the absence of an enforceable title (judgment, notarial loan, etc.), our firm ensures the procedure before the civil and commercial courts to have the existence of your debt recognized and to obtain an enforceable title prior to enforcement measures.

 (03)